DianaLee1219/WeatherForecast/README.md

 ## Model Building

-7. The forecasting model is built using **RandomForestRegressor** and evaluated using MAE (Mean Absolute Error), MSE (Mean Squared Error), and RMSE (Root Mean Squared Error)
+7. The forecasting model is built using **RandomForestRegressor** and evaluated using MAE, MSE, and RMSE